 - Comments Off on Why the fax machine is still relevant

-The fax machine found success in the 1980s as an office must have.
-Fast-forward to present day and this essential piece of office equipment is refusing to disappear.
+The fax machine found success in the 1980s as an office must-have.
+Fast-forward to the present day and this essential piece of office equipment is refusing to disappear.
 Almost seventeen billion faxes are sent worldwide every year – not bad for a technology that some say is outdated.

 A fax machine is secure